-San Antonio DWI and DUI Defense
+San Antonio Attorney for First-Time DWI and DUI Cases.

 First-time DWI cases are the most common cases our firm handles.
 In fact, many first-time DWI clients have never been arrested before.
 The criminal-justice system is new to them.
 And it is also scary.
 More importantly, first-time DWI and DUI clients have many questions about their cases and need DWI help.
 This post will answer the most frequently asked questions we get from first-time DWI and DUI clients.

 What is the definition of a first-time DWI in Texas?

 Driving While Intoxicated (DWI) means operating a motor vehicle while intoxicated.
 Moreover, Texas Law defines “Intoxicated” as follows: